EndPointCorp/end-point-blog/2021/09/deploying-dotnet-5-app-iis.md

 ### Creating the new website

 With the bundle installed and a new application pool created, it’s time to add the new website where our application will be published to.
-Rick-click on the “Sites” section on the IIS Manager sidebar and choose the “Add Website” option.
+Right-click on the “Sites” section on the IIS Manager sidebar and choose the “Add Website” option.

 We can put any name to identify the new website.
 The important thing is to point the website to the newly created application pool, and bind it to the correct IP address and domain/host name, as shown below: